Krassnig/use-destructuring/README.md

 */
 ```

 The `PersonForm` itself can easily become a reusable component that lets you freely move the `Person` state among its parent components.
 At the same time, it allows the implementation of form fields that need not know about the structure of the `Person` object.

 ## Arrays

 `useDestructuring` also supports destructuring of arrays.
 For example, our `Person` object from before might contain a list of telephone numbers.
-Simply extend the `PersonForm` like you would with any other property.
-In this case the list of phone numbers is handled in a separate component.
+Simply extend the `PersonForm` like you would any other property.
+In this example the list of phone numbers is handled in a separate component.

 #### PersonForm.tsx
 ```tsx